Wetter42/persistent-plane-steering/README.md

 1. When using Vmenu and teleporting / spawning into a car, "CEventNetworkPlayerEnteredVehicle" gets triggered twice, so I needed a flag to prevent the event from spawning two separate threads for no reason
 2. When restarting the resource, I want the script to account for any players already in vehicles.
 This means we have to use a thread flag to track and prevent multiple instances of threads kicking off unnecessarily.

-This should alow for appropriate testing, configuration, and some fun.
+This should allow for appropriate testing, configuration, and some fun.

 ## Installation instructions
 To install, follow the same guidance as any resource: